Super Street Fighter IV: Arcade version

-Nintendo 3DS adaptation

-At E3 2010, Super Street Fighter IV 3D Edition was announced for the Nintendo 3DS.
-It takes advantage of its features such as autostereoscopic 3D and improved wireless features, such as Wi-Fi.
-In an interview with Famitsu, Yoshinori Ono stated that the gameplay would be the same as Super Street Fighter IV.
-Ono hoped that they can put all the gameplay modes from the console release on the game, plus original content, and they were looking to the possibility of including arranged costumes.
-Famitsu stated that all the 35 console characters, plus all the systems, would be on the 3DS release.
-The game has been called "exactly the same" as its HD counterparts by Capcom.
-The game features two control schemes, Lite and Pro.
-Lite mode allows players to set up to four hotkeys for moves and combos on the touchscreen, with each character having a custom loadout.
-For Pro players, combos have to be performed manually, but hotkeys can still be assigned to certain commands to compensate for the 3DS's control layout.

-The game can be played either in the traditional 2D viewpoint, or in an optional over the shoulder 3D view.
-Also announced was the ability to swap "trophies" using "StreetPass" and the ability to launch into battles when in proximity of another Street Fighter IV player.
-The game will also feature Download Play, allowing two local players who have downloaded the game from another player to play against each other without a copy of the game (though these players are restricted to only one stage and Ryu).

 Updates

 Downloadable content

 In Asia, a voucher for a downloadable Super Street Fighter IV OVA featuring Juri was supplied in the Collector's Edition of the Xbox 360 version.
 The 40-minute feature serves as an origin story to Juri and a canonical precursor to the game.
 Although having been fully dubbed in English, the movie was not released outside of Asia until its inclusion as part of the Street Fighter 25th Anniversary Collector's Set in 2012.

 Owners of the original Street Fighter IV costume DLC packs are able to access their previously purchased DLC packs in the new game, as well as having two extra colors unlocked which are only available upon detecting a save from that game.
 A downloadable Tournament Mode was released on June 15, 2010.
 As with its previous incarnation, Super Street Fighter IV offers optional alternate costumes for each of the characters through paid DLC.
 Sold in packs, the first bundle was made available on April 27, 2010.
 Between October 27, 2010, and early 2011, players can purchase another set of optional alternate costumes through paid DLC packs.
+The downloadable content are included by default in the Nintendo 3DS release.